Living Legacies

 Tolkien, was immersed in such mediaeval works as Pearl and Sir Gawain and the

-an outstanding contribution to this field that – as I see now – it would have
+is such an outstanding contribution to this field that – as I see now – it

 Similar

-history.
-Warton was the editor of a Milton anthology
+of English literary history.
+Warton was the editor of a Milton anthology and

-English poetry and he made many of what are still considered the most important
+pre-Wartonian English poetry and he made many of what are still considered the

-contributions to Spenser scholarship.
-It would have been odd if Lewis had never
+most important contributions to Spenser scholarship.
+It would have been odd if

-been invited to contribute to the Warton Lectures.
+Lewis had never been invited to contribute to the Warton Lectures.
+His

 Hardly less fascinating to me than the background